rydmike/rydmike.github.io/blog_flutter_linting.md

 ### Third-party - Other options?

 There are many additional third-party linting packages available on [pub.dev](https://pub.dev/).
 Below you can find some of them in order of number of likes (as of Nov 20, 2023).
 I have not analyzed them any further.
-Packages using custom lint rules, for special use cases and other pacakges, like eg `riverpod_lints` are not included.
+Packages using custom lint rules, for special use cases and other packages, like e.g., `riverpod_lints` are not included.
 Only packages that mainly configure the Dart built-in static analyzer rules are listed below.

 | Num | Third-party lint package                                                        | Likes |
 |:---:|:--------------------------------------------------------------------------------|:------|